AmboMaya/Maya-Personal-Blog/README.md

 CSS
 HTML
 Grayscale bootstrap theme by BlackRockDigital
-Hosted in AWS
+AWS

-This project was my introduction web development using HTML and CSS in 2015.
-The idea behind it is to build a website while I can learn basic
+This is my first introduction project to web development in 2015.
+The idea behind it is to build a website where I can learn basic
-HTML and CSS and build my online portfolio.
-The content is still quite undecided and is an ongoing process.
+HTML and CSS.
+This site is still far from completion and need  more features to add and other things to improve.